YoshiedCalagos11/Passenger-Survival-Analysis/README.md

 - **Pie Chart**: Shows the overall percentage for each class.

 ## Data Gathering
-- Download the data from Kaggle: Titanic Dataset.
+- Download the data from Kaggle: Titanic Dataset https://www.kaggle.com/competitions/titanic
 - Create a schema in MySQL and insert the tables from Kaggle.

 ## Data Description